code4policy/modules/commandline/07-homework.md

 ## Setup

 On macOS, run `brew install python`.
-On Ubuntu, run `sudo apt-get install python python-pip`.
+On Ubuntu, run `sudo apt-get install python3 python3-pip`.

 Please note that if you don't have csvkit, you'll need to install it.